 Reducing Flood Risk

 The Board still has close links with Holland, which is synonymous with flood safety and sound drainage.
 We have been very successful in reducing flood risk over the years.
-So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding and facilitate land use.
+So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding, protect the environment and facilitate land use.

 Our success is inevitably measured by what does not happen rather than what does happen, which means that if flooding does not occur frequently the value of what we do is sometimes questioned.
 But it is precisely because we continually maintain, improve and watch over the drainage system that we are actually able to reduce the risk of flooding.

-With passion, foresight and a little bit of common sense, we will be allowed to continue to evolve and help protect the people of South Holland, whatever the cost may be, for generations to come.
+With passion, foresight and common sense, we will be allowed to continue to evolve and help protect the people of South Holland, whatever the cost may be, for generations to come.

 The Anglian Water Authority (South Holland Internal Drainage District) Order 1974 (Statutory Instrument 1974 No.1209).
 This Order constituted South Holland IDB in 1974 from an amalgamation of 5 Internal Drainage Boards: